I’d like to introduce myself…

 I was a member of the Teamsters for 28 years before I retired.
 I am currently receiving benefits from the Pension Fund.
 In May 2017, the Pension Fund’s Board of Trustees asked me to serve as the Retiree Representative, and after careful thought I agreed.

-I receive no compensation for my service as the Pension Fund’s Retiree Representative.
-My service as Retiree Representative is entirely voluntary.
+I received no compensation for my service as the Pension Fund’s Retiree Representative.
+My service as Retiree Representative was entirely voluntary.
+I was released from my duties as Retiree Representative effective July 5th, 2019.

 Why was I appointed Retiree Representative?